Chapter 20 : Over the Edge

 The following day Nathan and I played Quidditch.
 Each of us was simultaneously Chaser, Beater and Keeper.
 So when Nathan had the Quaffle, depending on where he was on the field, I had to either hit the Bludger at him (we were only using one), or block the goal hoop.
 We didn’t use a Snitch – we simply finished when we got tired of playing three Quidditch team positions.

 Nathan had work again on Monday, which meant it was just me home alone with my parents.
 In general, small talk with them was easy and occasionally pleasant.
 Dad and I would sometimes try to put chirping charms on Mum’s birdhouse, or Mum would teach me how to cook.
-But it was best for everyone’s sake if I didn’t spend much time with them, so I usually had a project every summer that would enable me to spend most of my time by myself but not be bored.
-Last year I had tried gardening, until Dad worked out that none of the things I planted had any magical properties, and subsequently tore up my garden.
-I had pointed out that much of the food he ate was grown in a garden and had no magical properties, but when did he ever listen to reason?
+But in the past few years things had started to get odd with them, as if they were aligning with Voldemort’s aims, and it made me uneasy.
+So usually I had a summer project that would enable me to entertain myself.
+Last year I had tried gardening, and actually managed to keep most of my vegetables alive – at least, the ones that weren’t eaten by slugs.

 This summer I had decided I would learn to paint, so when Nathan left for work, I went into nearby Liverpool and bought a few supplies, and set up in my room.
 I set up the easel in the center of the floor and started sketching.
 I didn’t really know where to start, but I figured it would be best to draw an outline before I began painting.
 After that, I spent the day painting a picture of Hogwarts.
 It was supposed to look like Hogwarts, at any rate, but it wasn’t very good.
 But I’d get better over the summer.